amatiasq/angular-styles-loader/README.md

-# angular-styles-loader
+# patelhi-styles-loader
-A webpack loader to import styles for angular components
+Forked form angular-styles-loader to return string instead of array.